Nearly a dozen hurt when crane arm catches fire, collapses onto NYC street during morning commute

 "That crane operator saw that the fire started and tried to extinguish it.
 So we give a lot of credit to the crane operator.
 But the fire overwhelmed that operator and had to exit the crane," he said.
 "The crane operator was able to get out and is safe."

-"Not only the boom falling to the street but all of that concrete could have struck civilians, and this is spread out throughout the area," he said.
-"So we were extremely, extremely lucky this morning."
+"We will look at the structural integrity of the building that was hit, the structural integrity of the building worked on," said Department of Buildings Commissioner James Oddo.

-Nearby buildings have been evacuated, and others are urged to shut their windows.
+The DOB says an independent assessment will be conducted to figure out what happened.

-Drivers are also advised to avoid the area, where 10th Avenue is shut down between 34th and 42nd streets.
-The NYPD says 9th and 11th avenues remain open.
+Drivers are urged to avoid the area, where 10th Avenue is shut down between 34th and 42nd streets.

 Watch the latest developments streaming live on CBS News New York in the player above and on our app.